 Many of my character's actions accurately mirrored mine, right down to my hand and finger movements.
 The response was so accurate, I found myself having to ‘grip’ the handles so I could pull up the rock face.
 It was a huge step up from the previous generation of motion control, where you would often find yourself desperately waving your arms around to move your character an inch to the left.
 Kinect 2.0 was a very impressive piece of technology, and it’s exciting to think about how developers could utilise it.

 It should be noted that it’s difficult to judge the quality of these consoles in expo conditions.
 When both consoles are released, a direct comparison of the same game on each unit will provide consumers with a much more accurate depiction of what each one can offer.
-Nevertheless, I can safely say that this month is going to be a very exciting time for gamers around the world.
+Nevertheless, based on what was on display at the expo, I can safely say that this month is going to be a very exciting time for gamers around the world.